jinheeee/jinheeee.github.io/_pages/About.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "This is all about me, JinHee."
+excerpt: "This is all about me, JinHee.
+I was born in 1996 in Seoul, and raised in Singapore and Seoul.
+I am a Korean native speaker and my English is pretty good too."
 layouts_gallery:
  - url:
     image_path: